Software Alternatives, Accelerators & Startups

 • Have you made a bash script that improved your life in some way?
 My examples

 Also I use taskbook to store tasks and notes across multiple boards from within a terminal.
 Furthermore I use a commands-manager - cli utility to group, manage and execute stored commands by patterns, grouppings, priorities.
 For example I have some notes stored by taskbook in order to search for items related to `english` topic I can use.
-Source: about 1 year ago
+Source: over 3 years ago

 • Real hidden gems when it comes to self hosting

 Cloudcmd - browser-based ssh terminal and file manager (read: byobu, screen, and all the other terminal apps like taskbook, now count as being 'self-hosted') - - there are a few browser-based RDP programs like Apache Guacamole Server, but I haven't tried them (yet).
-Source: about 2 years ago
+Source: over 4 years ago

 View more